 Provide case management services for the exempt SNAP recipient in accordance with Section B-301 of this guide.

 *Initial participation begins at orientation.
-If the volunteer decides not to participate in SNAP E&T services, Boards must ensure that Workforce Solutions Office staff does not initiate a sanction request.
+If the volunteer decides not to participate in SNAP E&T services, Boards must ensure that Workforce Solutions Office staff does not initiate a penalty request.

 B-403: SNAP Eligibility Verification and Documentation